 Years 10 and 11

-Choosing GCSE Geography is becoming ever more popular with students in the College.
-The GCSE Eduqas specification B comprises of 3 components and give students the opportunity to think critically about their learning, along with problem solving within contemporary geographical themes.
+Choosing GCSE Geography is becoming more popular with students in the College.
+The GCSE AQA Geography comprises of three elements which gives students the opportunity to think critically about their learning, along with problem solving within contemporary geographical themes.